 Two-lane heterogeneous traffic flow modelling using cellular automata is attempted in this study.
 A conventional CA model is modified to handle heterogeneous traffic.
 While addressing heterogeneity, essentials features of the CA like uniform cell size, simple rules, and the computational efficiency achieved in the homogeneous models are retained to a great extend.
 The vehicular characteristics like acceleration, deceleration, maximum speed, and lane changing behaviour are also incorporated in the modelling.
 Further, the cell size is reduced to 0.9 meters to take care of wide variations in traffic.
 Lane changing rule is also improved by distinguishing each lane by its maximum speed and lane-changing probability.
 The model is calibrated and validated with the data collected from heterogeneous traffic at macroscopic level.
 It can be seen that the simulated speed-flow-density relationship derived from the MBTFM are well matched with the field data under various traffic flow levels.
+The model is applied to study the impact of speed breaker on traffic flow.
+The model performed reasonably well in predicting the speed at bump and overall delay.
 Thus, this model is a valuable tool in understanding heterogeneous traffic flow.
 These studies demonstrated the potential of CA models for large scale simulations making it suitable for real-time applications.
 However, before any such deployments, considerable testing with heterogeneous traffic having diverse vehicular composition and road condition is necessary.